Golem8/MakeUofT2022/README.md

 Justin:
 Prototyping and Resource Management Specialist.
-Worked with resource collection, soldering, transistor implementation troubleshooting assembly of the physical prototype.
+Worked with resource collection, soldering, transistor implementation and troubleshooting assembly of the physical prototype.

 Rohan:
 Database Management and Arduino Logic Software Specialist.